daniloBlera/dotfiles/readme.md

 # A bunch of .files

-A place to backup my system's configuration.
-Currently an arch linux machine (btw).
-Fell free to adapt anything you find useful.
+A place to backup my system's configuration (it's arch linux, btw).

 ## TL;DR